 Don’t Want to Be an Auxiliar de Conversación Anymore?
-Here’s How You Can Be an Autónomo in Spain.
+Here’s How to Become Autónomo in Spain.

-Today I’ll talk more directly about life in Spain and how I legally made it work, and give you a nice recipe for a homemade licor.
-Long post alert!
+Today I’ll talk more about life in Spain and how I legally made it work after being an auxiliar de conversación for the first four years!

 It’s finally springtime here in León and everyone is so happy about it!
 The parks are full of people picnicking, biking, and walking, and the terrazas are full of life as people go out for tapas in the early evening.
 There are storks in their giant nests high up in the trees, clucking vibrantly as they gracefully fly overhead.
 This weekend I got to spend an entire afternoon in a large park on the outskirts of town called La Candamia watching the storks, eating picnic foods (including huevo frito chips), playing music, reading, and lying on a blanket.
 I can’t think of anything more peaceful than that.